 - A friend or relative who doesn’t speak English

-You can legally file a tax return for someone else
+Is it legal to file a tax return for someone else?

 The IRS says you can file a tax return for someone else as long you have their permission to do so.
 Here are a few important things to know before you begin offering your services to others: